Vrospix/floppy_beard/README.md

 - **JavaScript (ES6)**
 - **Phaser 3** for game engine and physics
-- HTML/CSS for displaying the game canvas
+- HTML for displaying the game canvas

 ## How to Play